 Cathell holds his national coaching diploma and advanced regional coaching diploma from the NSCAA.

-Greg is married to his wife, Mia, and they have two children, Hope and Ty.
+Greg is married to his wife, Mia, and they have three children, Hope, Ty and Eli.